Don Felder: Equipment

+Felder's pedalboard consists of a Voodoo Labs Pedal Power, a Fulltone OCD overdrive, two Boss Digital Delay DD-3 delays, a Boss Chorus Ensemble chorus, an MXR Talk box, and a Peterson Stomp Classic tuner.

+Other activities

 Autobiography

-Felder's autobiography Heaven and Hell: My Life in the Eagles (1974–2001) was published in early 2008.
+Felder's autobiography, Heaven and Hell: My Life in the Eagles (1974–2001), was published in early 2008.
 The book allowed Felder to tell his life story, describe his relationships with Glenn Frey and Don Henley, and to relate his own version of his termination from the band in 2001.
-In an interview done on April 27, 2008 with Jim Farber of the New York Daily News, Felder is quoted as saying that he "wasn't out to hang people's heads for the whole community to see, that wasn't the point of the book.
+In an interview on April 27, 2008, with Jim Farber of the New York Daily News, Felder is quoted as saying that he "wasn't out to hang people's heads for the whole community to see, that wasn't the point of the book.
 The point was to tell my story."

-Life after the Eagles

-In a 2008 interview with Howard Stern, Felder affirmed that he remains friends with fellow former Eagles members Bernie Leadon and Randy Meisner.
-When asked if he still had any contact with Frey or Henley, Felder stated that the only replies he gets are from their respective attorneys.